Diffeomorphism groups of critical regularity: Introduction

 \subsection{Summary of results}

 Recall that $M\in\{I,S^1\}$.
 In this article, we give the first construction of finitely generated groups and simple groups in $\GG^{\alpha}(M)\setminus\GG^{\beta}(M)$.

-\begin{mainthm} For all $\alpha\in [1,\infty)$, each of the sets contains a continuum of finitely generated groups, and also contains a continuum of countable simple groups. \end{mainthm} The Main Theorem obviously gives the affirmative answer to Question~\ref{que0}.
+\begin{mainthm} For all $\alpha\in [1,\infty)$, each of the sets contains a continuum of finitely generated groups, and also contains a continuum of countable simple groups. \end{mainthm} The Main Theorem gives an affirmative answer to Question~\ref{que0}.